mlzarathustra/meditation/README.md

 This application generates pseudo-random ambient music using parameters passed to the engine.

+## early result
+The eventual goal is to produce ambient soundscapes, but this happened along the way: https://youtu.be/qXlGXqxPX5k

 ## disclaimers
 Some code tweaks may be required depending on your setup.
 It's in a state of flux.
 The directory is cluttered.
 Java Sound is finicky.

 ## requirements
 Groovy should be on the path, meaning Java should be on the path.
 It uses the **javax.sound.midi** library.
 The scripts are  written to run in **CygWin**.
 They will probably work in Linux or on the Mac, but have not been tested.

-Because of Groovy's odd approach to libraries (i.e. it will not import a class from another Groovy script) it is necessary to compile the groovy classes before running using **groovyc**.
-There are also Java classes in the midi directory that need to be compiled using **javac**.
+There are Java classes in the midi directory that need to be compiled using `javac`.
+The `build` bash script does that.
+A glance at the verbosity of the Java files will give you some idea why I do this in Groovy.

-The project repository should contain the .class files, but if you make any changes to the scripts you'll need to recompile for them to take.
+It turns out that for Groovy to recognize a library, the script file must have a recognized extension, of which `.gy` is not but `.groovy` is.
+Now that I've renamed the files in the `midi` package, they should work a little better.
+(The previous approach was to compile them with groovyc first, which also works)

 ## usage
 You can figure out what MIDI instruments Java thinks you have installed by running the **info** bash script.

 Even if you don't have an external synthesizer, you can still use the one Windows provides (if you're using Windows).
 It isn't the best, but it should work.